TampereES/website-2022/src/content/pages/projects.md

 ---
 title: Projects
 projects:
-  - template: Summer of startups
-    title: The startup experience
+  - title: The startup experience
     description:
       "Summer of Startups is an internship program organized for students to get hands-on experience working for startups. \nThere will be weekly workshops